sukhysall/mesh-transformer-jax/README.md

 You may be looking for the **all** branch, which contains many extra features.

 ## Patches in this branch:
-* __(/mesh_transformer/util.py)__ ClipByGlobalNormState is now a subclass of optax.EmptyState instead of optax.OptState in order to maintain compatibility with optax 0.1.0 and higher.
 * __(/mesh_transformer/layers.py)__ All einops calls have been replaced with equivalent JAX calls, removing the need for the Python package einops.
 * __(/requirements.txt)__ No longer requires einops.
 * __(/requirements.txt)__ Changed to specifically require JAX 0.2.12